 These are not necessarily in each villa as a matter of course but can usually be arranged for you.
 Cots will either be the folding travel-type or standard wooden frames, but may not necessarily be to British safety standards.
 In either case, cot linen is not supplied.
 Extra beds suitable only for children under the age of 10 may be camp beds or divans and may be supplied at additional cost, subject to availability and the villa owners agreement.
 Please note that any additional cots or high chairs must be requested in advance at the time of booking and it is important to note that during the peak summer months additional cots or high chairs may not be available.

 We accept that accidents do happen, and if you break something, please either replace it or report it to the house manager who will endeavour to replace it for you.
 All breakages should be paid for before vacating the villa.
 If replacement items are required, you will be expected to pay for these in full and no adjustment will be made for wear & tear unless the damage is deemed as a result of excess usage.
+It is clients responsibility to ensure that parasols are taken down overnight, when not in use or if it becomes windy.
+Charges will be incurred for parasols that are damaged and require replacement.
+Some sun lotions and oils can cause permanent staining to linens that only become apparent after they have been laundered - please ensure that you wash off any products carefully as any damaged items will be charged for.
+Please take extra care with sunbeds and sofas as these can also be damaged by sun lotion and oils.
 Your travel insurance should cover you for accidental damage or breakages whilst on holiday but keep all receipts as they will be required for any claims on your return.
 If you are unable to obtain an official receipt, a letter from the house manager should suffice.
 Unreported damage or breakages will result in a deduction from your security deposit so it is advisable to report anything, however minor, before you depart.
 Please also note the information regarding Security Deposits below.

-In general a pool heating system can heat water between 3 and 8 degrees Centigrade higher than an unheated pool under normal circumstances at the relevant time of year.
+In general a pool heating system can heat water between 3 and 6 degrees Centigrade higher than an unheated pool under normal circumstances at the relevant time of year.
 Heavy rainfall, high winds and/or exceptionally cold nights will have a detrimental effect on water temperature and can seriously reduce the effect of the pool heating system and under these circumstances, no refund will apply.
 If a pool cover is provided, the pool should be covered at night and when not in use to minimise heat loss.
 Not all pools are provided with a pool cover.
 Pool heating supplements are non-refundable irrespective of what temperature the pool reaches.
 Under normal conditions the heating system should generate a beneficial warming and will not provide a 'hot' pool.
 As the majority of the cost is incurred in the first few days of heating, any cancellations will not be possible after the heating is initially switched on.
 It is not recommended to heat the pool during the hot summer months when heated pools can sometimes turn green with a reaction to the chemicals.
 This can be rectified and your house manager should be notified immediately, but we cannot accept responsibility if you opt for pool heating in July and August.
 Please note that unheated pools will feel cool in early and late season.
 Any problems with pool heating MUST be reported during your stay and failure to do so will negate any claim you may wish to make upon your return.
 In the case of any malfunction, we will endeavour to rectify it as soon as possible and our liability shall not exceed the amount paid for pool heating as shown on your confirmation invoice.
+Insufficient sunlight will also affect the water temperature of solar heated pools.
+Solar heated pools are solely dependent on sunshine hours at the time.

 Hot tub's and Jacuzzi's can be temperamental and will occasionally go wrong.
 Whilst every effort will be made to ensure that the facility is in working order for your stay, we cannot make any guarantees as obtaining spare parts can be very difficult in Portugal and therefore our liability shall not exceed £75 per week